hmxlabs/aws-open-resource-broker/src/infrastructure/README.md

 2. **Clean Dependency Injection**: Removed `@injectable` decorator as this class is manually registered in the DI container using factory pattern
 3. **Method Delegation**: `find_by_template_id` delegates to `find_by_id` to avoid code duplication and maintain single source of truth
 4. **Comprehensive Interface**: Provides both required abstract methods and convenience methods for ease of use
-5. **Proper Logging**: Structured logging with context for all operations
+5. **Appropriate Logging**: Structured logging with context for all operations
 6. **Template Validation**: Built-in template validation support through configuration manager

 ### Template Caching Service